 I'd really rather help you out on your story/writing, but can't do that while the protag is staggering around moaning and groaning like a dozen others from Clicheville.

 I don't care about them or their pain.
 I don't.
 I have a tough time most mornings, too, so big fat hairy deal.
 Leave me out of the protag's pity party.

 "B-b-but what about a regular non-hangover waking up?" you ask with a mixture of hope and panic.

 Don't bother listing favorite titles with such openings to prove that such things can sell -- I've already told you to be better than those writers.

-Now get out of here, put on your GRR-I'm-Taking-Charge game face, and start rewriting.
-Think of me when you need an editor, hopefully without screaming.
+Now get out of here and start rewriting.
+And think of me when you need an editor.